17 August 2018

 Unfortunately, leads don’t come cheap and conversions are often low (think less than 1%) for even the best closers in the business.
 This brings us to a major point in the discussion: before a new agent spends any money on leads, they must make sure that they know how to close.
 This may seem like a chicken and egg scenario but there are other options out there to help you become a closer.
 They may take more work but that just means you have more practice under your belt.
 Try the dreaded cold calling and foot pounding.
 If you haven’t perfected your elevator pitch and closing speech, you must practice, practice and practice before gambling on expensive lead-buying.

-In addition to knowing how to pitch and close, you must have a solid lead management strategy in place.
+In addition to knowing how to pitch and close, you must have a solid real estate lead management strategy in place.
 If you do not have the resources to capture and nurture your leads, lead purchasing can become a fruitless endeavor.

 If you do decide to purchase real estate leads, you need to know what you’re paying for and what you’re getting into.
 When it comes to purchasing leads from website, for example, are you paying for actual leads or impressions?
 Are there other Realtors® on that page that you will need to compete with?
 Is there a contract that will lock you in regardless of how many conversions you aren’t getting?